I-DEEL: Inter-Disciplinary Ecology and Evolution Lab

 About I-DEEL

 The group is a continuation of the SN Behavioural Ecology Group, which was originally founded at the arrival of Shinichi Nakagawa (SN) to the Department of Zoology, the University of Otago, New Zealand, in 2008.
 Shinichi moved to the School of Biological, Earth and Environmental Sciences (BEES), the University of New South Wales (UNSW), Sydney, Australia, in February 2015.
+We then relocated to the University of Alberta, Edmonton, Canada in 2024-2025, where Shinichi established a new research group - Collaboration for Open Science and Synthesis in Ecology and Evolution (COSSEE).

 Lab Mottos

-Our group follows three basic mottos, plus a new one:
+Our group follows four basic mottos:

-3. Complete the cycle if you are going to do it at all (the cycle = conceiving an idea, carrying out a study and writing results up for publication).
+3. Complete the cycle if you are going to do it at all (the cycle = conceiving an idea, carrying out a study and writing results up for publication)

 Contact Us

-Prof Shinichi Nakagawa & Dr Malgorzata Lagisz
+Dr Malgorzata Lagisz

-University of New South Wales
+University of Alberta

-Email: m(-dot-)lagisz(-at-)unsw(-dot-)edu(-dot-)au
+Email: mnakaga1(-at-)ualberta(-dot-)ca

 Lab News

-may 2022: Shinichi's blog post.
+Dec 2025: Shinichi's blog post.

 blog post.